01 Our Mission

 03 Our Impact

-The ROC offers services to assist in meeting acute needs and empowers individuals to set goals for greater independence and provides resources to attain those goals.
-This is done in a welcoming, caring environment that helps remove stigmas against seeking help.
+The ROC assists individuals by meeting acute needs and empowers individuals to become self-sufficient.
+This is done in a welcoming, caring environment.

 The Rural Outreach Center (ROC) grew out of the work of Pathways Christian Fellowship, founded in 2006 by the Reverend Frank Cerny.
 The group was committed to founding a community outreach program along with the church.
 After exploring urban poverty in Buffalo, the group turned to WNY’s rural areas.
 A survey and consultation with an expert in rural poverty showed that this population was not just under-served, but not served at all.
 The group held free monthly community meals to listen to residents and better understand the issues.
 An evolution of programs and partnerships providing “wrap-around” services began.
 ROC became an independent 501(c)3 in 2013.
 Since then, the ROC has grown significantly and continues to offer important services to people living in rural poverty in our region.